Only with StudioLive.

-- Front-of-house is anywhere you want or need it to be with SL Remote-AI for iPad®.
+- Front-of-house anywhere you want or need it with SL Remote-AI (iPad®).

-- Tune your entire system with the Smaart® System Wizards in VSL-AI for OS X and Windows.
+- Tune your entire system with the Smaart® System Wizards in VSL-AI (Mac OS X, Windows).

-- Give your musicians the power to control their own monitor mixes with QMix-AI for iPhone® and iPod® Touch.
+- Empower musicians to control their own monitor mixes with QMix-AI (iPhone®, iPod® touch).

-- Do a completely automated Virtual Soundcheck and record your show with just one click and up to 96 kHz with Capture for OS X and Windows.
+- Do completely automated virtual soundchecks and record shows at up to 96 kHz with one click via Capture (Mac OS X, Windows).

-- Load your Capture sessions and StudioLive AI mix scene into Studio One Artist and create a professional quality mix.
+- Load Capture sessions and StudioLive AI mix scenes into Studio One Artist to create professional-quality mixes (Mac OS X, Windows).

-Virtual StudioLive™-AI (VSL-AI) provides bidirectional control and editor/librarian functions for all StudioLive AI-series digital mixers on Mac® and Windows® machines.
-VSL-AI also integrates Rational Acoustics’ Smaart Measurement Technology™ audio-analysis tools, including Spectra™ spectrograph and RTA analysis right from your EQs and PreSonus’ exclusive Smaart® System Check Wizards.
+Virtual StudioLive™-AI (VSL-AI) provides bidirectional control and editor/librarian functions for all StudioLive AI-series digital mixers on Mac and Windows machines.
+VSL-AI also integrates Rational Acoustics’ Smaart Measurement Technology™ audio-analysis tools, including PreSonus’ exclusive Smaart® System Check Wizards and Spectra™ spectrograph and RTA analysis right from your EQs.

 If you have a StudioLive AI-series mixer, your new onstage personal monitoring system is probably already in your pocket.
 With free PreSonus QMix-AI™ software, up to 14 musicians can simultaneously control their StudioLive™ AI-series mixer’s monitor (aux) mixes using an iPhone® or iPod touch®.
 Each musician can control one of the available aux mixes on a StudioLive AI mixer simply by connecting your iOS device and your mixer to the same wireless network.